 You should be able to find this dish at lively Chez Billy (Rue Daniel Rakondrainibe, Lot 01 C 1 Antsenakely, Rue De La Myre De Villers) or Zandina Cafe (5, rue du Marechal Joffre, Cercle Mess).

-Both Hotel Trecicogne (Bp 243, Nosy Kely) and popular Le Sun Beach Hotel are good bets.
+Hotel Trecicogne (Bp 243, Nosy Kely) is a good bet.

 Ile Sainte Marie